 According to the piece, “One major city initiative would be transforming the nighttime winter shelter on the West Side into a year-round, 24-hour shelter for men, women and children.
 Keller said this would be a temporary fix until the city had the money to build shelters in the city.”

-Heading Home was awarded the bid to operate the West Side winter shelter last year after successfully operating the Albuquerque Opportunity Center (AOC) men’s emergency shelter for 14 years.
+Heading Home was awarded the bid to operate the Westside winter shelter last year after successfully operating the Albuquerque Opportunity Center (AOC) men’s emergency shelter for 14 years.
 The organization took on the additional shelter with the agreement that the City, Heading Home and other homeless service agencies would work together to extend operations to a year-round, 24-hour facility, and work to move the facility to a more viable location.
-Historically, upon the seasonal close of the facility, homeless encampments pop up around town as shelter residents reorient themselves after having four months of emergency housing.
+Albuquerque has historically seen an increase in homeless encampments upon the seasonal close of the facility as shelter residents reoriented themselves after having lived in emergency housing for four months.

-Another major focus of the City’s plan are housing vouchers, which are a critical part of Heading Home’s Housing First approach.
-In 2014, the City of Albuquerque invested $50,000 dollars in a cost study run by UNM’s Institute for Social Research that showed it’s cheaper to house the chronically homeless than it is to allow them to remain unhoused.
+Another major focus of the City’s plan is housing vouchers, which are a critical part of Heading Home’s Housing First approach.
+A UNM cost study of the Albuquerque Heading Home program, commissioned by the City of Albuquerque, showed it’s cheaper to house the chronically homeless than it is to allow them to remain unhoused.
+The program was shown to have saved taxpayers nearly $5 million in the 2-3 year study period.
 Housing First prioritizes those most in need on the streets and then provides them permanent supportive housing that includes case management services.